karesansui/karesansui/INSTALL.md

 http://[your-server-name]:8080/karesansui/v3/
 </pre>

-If the console is displayed correctly, the installation will appear to complete successfully.
+If the console is displayed correctly, the installation appears to be completed successfully.

 Using other HTTP server